-For many conferences and events, they still treat email marketing like a red headed step child and just like that little kid of old, neglecting email marketing is a bad thing to do because it might just be the best thing in your marketing arsenal.
-Think about it, the little red headed girl might go on to be an amazing scientist that cures the common cold and email marketing might be the tool that puts your attendance levels at a new record, don’t ignore either of them.
+For many conferences and events, they still treat email marketing like a redheaded stepchild, and just like that little kid of old, neglecting email marketing is a bad thing to do because it might just be the best thing in your marketing arsenal.
+Think about it, the little red-headed girl might go on to be a fantastic scientist who cures the common cold, and email marketing might be the tool that puts your attendance levels at a new record.
+Don’t ignore either of them.

 Email Marketing Done Correctly:

 First, you do not want to be the asshat that gets a business card from some poor unsuspecting schmuck and adds it immediately to your database, where you proceed to slam the poor dude with marketing emails every day until, in exasperation, he unsubscribes from your list and reports you to the CIA, the FBI, and Interpol in hopes that they will string you up from the nearest pole and beat you with a piñata stick.